 One of the ways plant care can improve our mental health is through teaching us how to take better care of ourselves.

 In essence, when people nurture their plant collection, they start to apply that nurturing energy to themselves.
-It’s a subtle process, and not one you’ll necessarily be aware of; but it has proven useful in mental health treatment, and was used successfully by Katie in her therapeutic practice.
+It’s a subtle process, and not one you’ll necessarily be aware of; but it has proven useful in mental health treatment, and was used successfully in therapeutic practice.

 As caring for plants becomes habitual, we are more likely to apply care to ourselves; to other people, and to the environment.
 If this sound tenuous, neurological studies have shown that plant care can support grey matter in the brain, which is linked to emotion, decision making and self-control.

 Connect: Building A Autually Nurturing Relationship With Nature

 We also engage with plants via our senses.
 Monitoring a plant’s health by touch and sight is another way to reinforce the benefits outlined above.

 Some plants draw us to interact with them more than others.
 You probably wouldn’t want to run your hands over a cactus or a Snake Plant, but plants like the Philodendron squamiferum, Velvet Leaf Philodendron and Dumb Cane dieffenbachia invite touch by virtue of their pleasantly textured leaves.

 Seeing the direct impact of caring for a living thing can make us feel more in control of our lives - something psychologists call ‘self-mastery.’
 It can also help us feel confident, and capable of tackling the bigger challenges in our lives.